PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step07_sentinel_pipeline.md

-# Step 7 - Sentinel Pipeline and Threat Response - WIP
+# Step 7 - Sentinel Pipeline and Threat Response

 This step builds a security monitoring pipeline using:
 - Microsoft Defender for Cloud (recommendations, alerts)